 Interactions between species structure plant communities and contribute to biodiversity maintenance globally.
 Interacting populations are aggregations of interacting individuals, thus the outcome of interactions between species (i.e. plant fitness) can be influenced by both intraspecific and interspecific variation in attractiveness to pollinators.
-A plant’s attractiveness to pollinators is influenced by phenotypic variation in traits that improve pollinator foraging efficiency including floral display size (Thomson 1981; Ohashi & Yahara 1998) and plant height (Donnelly et al. 1998; Toräng et al. 2006).
-Plant attractiveness to pollinators is also a consequence of the floral composition of the surrounding area due to density-dependent interactions between the local co-blooming floral neighbourhood and the focal plant (Rathcke 1983; Seifan et al. 2014).
-Within season phenological variation in the density and composition of co-flowerings plants can lead to temporal shifts in interactions among plants (Aizen & Rovere 2010; Runquist 2013).
-Plant-pollinator mutualisms physically take place within natural communities and are embedded within complex webs of interactions (Montoya et al. 2006).
-Plant-pollinator interactions are not only the outcome of co-evolution between the direct participants; they also reflect interactions within the entire surrounding community.
-However, relatively few papers examine how plants interact for pollinators at a whole community level and even these generally examine pairwise interactions (Hegland et al. 2008; Tur et al. 2016).
-Consequently…
+Attractiveness to pollinators is influenced by phenotypic variation in plant traits that can improve pollinator foraging efficiency including floral display size (Thomson 1981; Ohashi & Yahara 1998) and plant height (Donnelly et al. 1998; Toräng et al. 2006).
+The floral composition of the surrounding area can also influence attractiveness due to density-dependent interactions between the local co-blooming floral neighbourhood and the focal plant (Rathcke 1983; Seifan et al. 2014).
+Consequently, both individual traits and community-level attributes can function in a network capacity to impact interactions with pollinator that in turn influence fitness?
+Within season phenological variation in the density and composition of co-flowerings plants can also lead to temporal shifts in interactions among plants (Aizen & Rovere 2010; Runquist 2013).
+Plant-pollinator mutualisms occur within the spatial context? of natural communities and are embedded within complex webs of interactions meaning? including competition, facilitation, and other processes including herbivory (Montoya et al. 2006).
+Plant-pollinator interactions are not only the outcome of co-evolution between the direct participants; they also reflect interactions within the entire surrounding community??.
+However, relatively few papers examine how plants interact through pollinators at the community level.
+Pairwise interactions between plants and pollinators have been documented (Hegland et al. 2008; Tur et al. 2016) but a larger scope of interactions from a network perspective are more likely to better estimate key drivers of community structure or provide the capacity to contrast direct plant interactions with indirect interactions through pollinators (cite the new review?).
+Consequently, facilitation or positive interactions between plants that includes pollinators in desert ecosystems is an ideal system to examine this approach.